bottlerocket-os/bottlerocket/README.md

 * `settings.kubernetes.static-pods.<custom identifier>.manifest`: A base64-encoded pod manifest.
 * `settings.kubernetes.static-pods.<custom identifier>.enabled`: Whether the static pod is enabled.

-The following settings are set for you automatically by [pluto](sources/api/) based on runtime instance information, but you can override them if you know what you're doing!
+For Kubernetes variants in AWS and VMware, the following are set for you automatically, but you can override them if you know what you're doing!
-* `settings.kubernetes.max-pods`: The maximum number of pods that can be scheduled on this node (limited by number of available IPv4 addresses)
+In AWS, [pluto](sources/api/) sets these based on runtime instance information.
-* `settings.kubernetes.cluster-dns-ip`: The CIDR block of the primary network interface.
+In VMware, Bottlerocket uses [netdog](sources/api/) (for `node-ip`) or relies on [default values](sources/models/src/vmware-k8s-1.20/defaults.d/).
 * `settings.kubernetes.node-ip`: The IPv4 address of this node.
 * `settings.kubernetes.pod-infra-container-image`: The URI of the "pause" container.
 * `settings.kubernetes.kube-reserved`: Resources reserved for node components.